 The Court reversed and remanded the lower court ruling that had agreed with the Missouri Department of Natural Resources’ “strict and express policy of denying grants to any applicant owned or controlled by a church, sect or other religious entity.”

 The Court found the Missouri DNR had violated the free exercise rights of Trinity Lutheran Church of Columbia, Inc. “by denying an otherwise available public benefit on account of its religious status.”

 The majority split on one aspect of the finding and future implications of the case.
-Justices Thomas and Gorsuch distanced themselves from Footnote 3 in the majority opinion by issuing their own opinions, of which they each signed.
+Justices Thomas and Gorsuch distanced themselves from footnote 3 in the majority opinion by issuing their own opinions, which they each signed.
 Footnote 3 states, “This case involves express discrimination based on religious identity with respect to playground resurfacing.
 We do not address religious uses of funding or other forms of discrimination.”

 Already, two other cases related to the Free Exercise Clause have been remanded to lower courts based on the decision.
-Thank you again for your prayerful support of the National Center for Life and Liberty, both during Trinity and other cases as we work to defend religious liberties across America.
+Thank you again for your prayerful support of the National Center for Life and Liberty, both during Trinity and other cases, as we work to defend religious liberties across America.

 In 2012, the state of Missouri started encouraging schools to use recycled tires to produce safer playground surfaces, which the state would provide at reduced costs.
 Trinity Lutheran Church applied for a playground resurfacing grant from the state, which would have reimbursed the church for resurfacing its playground with a safer, pour-in-place rubber surface made from recycled tires.